Textualize/rich/docs/source/protocol.rst

 Measuring Renderables
 ~~~~~~~~~~~~~~~~~~~~~

 Sometimes Rich needs to know how many characters an object will take up when rendering.
 The :class:`~rich.table.Table` class, for instance, will use this information to calculate the optimal dimensions for the columns.
-If you aren't using one of the renderable objects in the Rich module, you will need to supply a ``__rich_measure__`` method which accepts a :class:`~rich.console.Console` and the maximum width and returns a :class:`~rich.measure.Measurement` object.
+If you aren't using one of the renderable objects in the Rich module, you will need to supply a ``__rich_measure__`` method which accepts a :class:`~rich.console.Console` and :class:`~rich.console.ConsoleOptions` and returns a :class:`~rich.measure.Measurement` object.
 The Measurement object should contain the *minimum* and *maximum* number of characters required to render.

 For example, if we are rendering a chess board, it would require a minimum of 8 characters to render.
 The maximum can be left as the maximum available width (assuming a centered board)::

     class ChessBoard:
-        def __rich_measure__(self, console: Console, max_width: int) -> Measurement:
+        def __rich_measure__(self, console: Console, options: ConsoleOptions) -> Measurement:
-            return Measurement(8, max_width)
+            return Measurement(8, options.max_width)